INDIVIDUAL

 -

-At the heart of Acceptance and Commitment Therapy (ACT) is the idea that we can accept what is out of our personal control, and commit to action that improves and enriches our life.
-ACT encourages individuals to embrace mindful awareness and acceptance of their thoughts and feelings (however uncomfortable) while committing to taking action that is in line with their values to build a rich and meaningful life, regardless of challenging internal experiences.
+At the heart of Acceptance and Commitment Therapy (ACT) is the idea that we can accept what is out of our personal control and commit to action that improves and enriches our life.

 ACT is often useful in treating anxiety, depression, grief and adjustment difficulties.